Jarrod Bunch

-Jarrod Glenn Bunch (born August 9, 1968) is an American former football player, and former head coach of the Beverly Hills High School football team.
+Jarrod Glenn Bunch (born August 9, 1968) is an American former professional football player who was a fullback in the National Football League (NFL).
 He played college football for the Michigan Wolverines from 1986 to 1990.
 He was the first-round pick for the New York Giants (27th overall) in the 1991 NFL draft.
 Bunch was named New York Giants Offensive Player of the Year in 1992.
 In the 1993 training camp, Bunch sustained a knee injury that tore ligaments in his knee that sidelined him for seven weeks; upon his return, his ability to play was greatly affected.
 After multiple surgeries in the offseason, his contract with the Giants was terminated after he failed a physical examination before the start of 1994 season.
 He signed with Los Angeles Raiders two weeks later.
 Bunch retired from football in 1995.
+He became the head coach of the Beverly Hills High School football team.
 He is the president of the NFLPA former players Los Angeles Chapter.
 He and his wife Robin Emtage live in Beverly Hills, California.

-Early years
+Early life

 Bunch was born in Ashtabula, Ohio, in 1968.
 At age five, he lost the fourth toe on his right foot in an accident involving a lawnmower.
 Bunch attended Ashtabula High School, where he was a star football player and set high school records in pole vault and discus.
 He became the first student from the school to be awarded a scholarship to attend a Division I college for football, as well as the first and only to be drafted in the first round of the National Football League.